lpnh/dotfiles/src/os/partitions.md

 ### Device Identification

-To identify available disks, both `lsblk --fs` and `fdisk -l` can be used.
+To identify available disks, the `fdisk -l` command will give you all the necessary information, but `lsblk` can also be used.
+My favorite flags are `lsblk -o NAME,SIZE` for a concise output and `lsblk --fs` when I need to check file system information.

 <div class="warning">
-Always ensure you identify and select the correct device.
+Always make sure to identify and select the correct device.

-The following steps may result in unintended data loss.
+Otherwise, the following steps may result in unintended data loss.
 </div>

 ### Optimal Logical Sector Size (exclusive for NVMe devices)